Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

     - What brain systems have proved to be critical for the formation of long-term memory?
     - Where are memories stored in the brain, and by what cellular and molecular mechanisms?
 ![Anatomy of Memory](anatomy-memory.png)
-- Learning: the process of acquiring new information.
+- *Learning*: the process of acquiring new information.
 - The outcome of learning is memory.
 That is, a memory is created when something is learned.
 - Some forms of memory are described as “mental time travel” where the act of remembering something is to reexperience the context of a past experience in the present.
 - We have several types of memory mediated by different systems
-    - Sensory memory: milliseconds to seconds.
+    - *Sensory memory*: milliseconds to seconds.
-    - Short-term memory: seconds to minutes.
+    - *Short-term memory*: seconds to minutes.
-    - Working memory: seconds to minutes.
+    - *Working memory*: seconds to minutes.
-    - Long-term memory: decades.
+    - *Long-term memory*: decades.
 ![Table 9.1](table9-1.png)
 - Long-term memory is commonly divided into two forms
-    - Declarative: conscious memory.
+    - *Declarative*: conscious memory.
-        - Semantic: facts.
+        - *Semantic*: facts.
-        - Episodic: experiences.
+        - *Episodic*: experiences.
-    - Nondeclarative: unconscious memory.
+    - *Nondeclarative*: unconscious memory.
-        - Perceptual priming: a change in the response to a stimulus following prior expose to that stimulus.
+        - *Perceptual priming*: a change in the response to a stimulus following prior expose to that stimulus.
-        - Conditioned responses: pairing an unconditioned stimulus (US) with a conditioned stimulus (CS) to evoke a conditioned response (CR).
+        - *Conditioned responses*: pairing an unconditioned stimulus (US) with a conditioned stimulus (CS) to evoke a conditioned response (CR).
-        - Non-associative learning: learning that doesn’t involve the association of two stimuli to elicit a behavioral change.
+        - *Non-associative learning*: learning that doesn’t involve the association of two stimuli to elicit a behavioral change.
 - Three main stages of learning and memory
-    - Encoding: the processing of incoming information and experiences.
+    - *Encoding*: the processing of incoming information and experiences.
-        - Acquisition: a period of time where sensory stimuli are available in a sensory buffer.
+        - *Acquisition*: a period of time where sensory stimuli are available in a sensory buffer.
-        - Consolidation: when changes in the brain stabilize a memory over time.
+        - *Consolidation*: when changes in the brain stabilize a memory over time.
-    - Storage: the retention of memory traces.
+    - *Storage*: the retention of memory traces.
-    - Retrieval: accessing stored memory traces.
+    - *Retrieval*: accessing stored memory traces.
 - Learning can be achieved in multiple ways and it appears that different parts of the brain are specialized for different types of learning.
 - E.g. Reinforcement learning in the basal ganglia, trial-and-error learning in the cerebellum, and fear learning in the amygdala.
-- Amnesia: memory deficits and loss.
+- *Amnesia*: memory deficits and loss.
 - Two types of amnesia
-    - Anterograde: loss of memory for events after a lesion occurs.
+    - *Anterograde*: loss of memory for events after a lesion occurs.
 It results from the inability to learn new things.
-    - Retrograde: loss of memory for events before a lesion occurs.
+    - *Retrograde*: loss of memory for events before a lesion occurs.
 - Retrograde amnesia tends to be greatest for most recent events.
 This effect is known as a temporal gradient or Ribot’s law.
 - Only bilateral resection of the hippocampus results in severe amnesia.
 In comparison, unilateral resection results in no residual memory deficits.
 - Key ideas from patient H.M.